ajaykumarpasupuleti/Loan-Application/README.md

-# Loan Calculator Web App
+# Loan EMI Calculator Application
 A single web-page which shows monthly emi amount to be paid by user based on amount and interest percentage calculation.

 ## 🛠 Skills